 Our local guides will always show you the non-touristy side of Barcelona.
 They take you off the beaten track to make sure you will have a unique experience.
 No two tours are alike, as it depends on the guides and the pulse of the city at the time of the tour.

 While exploring the hidden treasures of Barcelona, there will always be time for drinks and snacks.
 Our guides will take you to a beautiful market, a lovely café, or a nice little eatery for you to refuel on food and drinks.

 This tour only allows up to 8 people, making it the safest bike tour in Barcelona.
 In addition to this perk, participants engage more with the guide and the experience becomes more personal.

 Reservation: You can book one of our tours online here.
 Or send us an email at firstname.lastname@example.org if you want to book a private tour.

 More info: You can have even more fun on our tour by choosing to ride an eBike for only 10 euros extra.

-Our tours are family friendly, especially if you want to book a private tour, when we can tailor the itinerary for your kids.
+Their tours are family-friendly, especially if you want to book a private tour, these guys can tailor the perfect itinerary for your kids.

-I hope you found your favourite activity among our things to do in Barcelona in winter.
+I hope you find your favorite activity among our best things to do while visiting Barcelona in winter.

 Christian Petzold is a successful touristic entrepreneur, experiential traveller and round-the-world backpacker.
 He holds an academic degree in tourism management.